ClimateCompatibleGrowth/ccg_ckan/README.md

     ./install-from-package.sh
     ```

-**Warning:** Running this script will uninstall the current CKAN installation and drop the corresponding databases and roles.
+**Warning⚠️:** Running this script will uninstall the current CKAN installation and drop the corresponding databases and roles.

 ### Logging